Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 Which Companies Offer the Best Pool & Spa Coverage?

 Not all home warranties treat pool coverage equally.
-Based on coverage limits, inclusions, preexisting condition policies, and workmanship guarantees, here's how the top providers compare:
+Based on coverage limits, inclusions, preexisting condition policies, and workmanship guarantees, here is how the top providers compare in 2026:

 American Home Shield